About Charter Oak State College

 Role and Scope

-As a nontraditional college, Charter Oak is designed to provide adults with an alternate means to earn degrees that are of equivalent quality and rigor to those earned at other accredited institutions of higher learning.
+As a nontraditional college, Charter Oak State College is designed to provide adults with alternate means to earn degrees that are of equivalent quality and rigor to those earned at other accredited institutions of higher learning.
 The College, therefore, collaborates with and complements the missions of other Connecticut colleges and universities.

 Charter Oak State College has no campus and offers no on-ground classroom instruction, but assists its students through a variety of academic support services including program planning, testing, and evaluation.
-The College also delivers online courses, serves as a testingcenter and provides credit registry services, as well as, information regarding other educational opportunities.
+The College also delivers online courses, serves as a testing center and provides credit registry services, as well as, information regarding other educational opportunities.
 The College identifies qualified faculty from regionally accredited colleges and universities and other experts to assess academic achievement in areas not measured by standardized tests and to serve as instructors for programs such as online courses, contract learning, and practica.
 In recruiting these faculty and experts, the College actively seeks to identify educators who value the impact of broad and diverse experience acquired by students.

 Charter Oak State College conducts institutional research and assessment to monitor and evaluate the progress and success of its students, graduates, and programs.
 The College uses the results of these assessments to evaluate its effectiveness and to make changes that respond to student, institutional, and societal needs.
-As part of its assessment process and to ensure that its students succeed academically, the college instituted a six credit residency requirement in the form of a cornerstone course for new students and a capstone course for seniors.
+As part of its assessment process and to ensure that its students succeed academically, the college instituted a six credit residency requirement at the undergraduate level in the form of a cornerstone course for new students and a capstone course for seniors.

 Charter Oak State College holds a unique place in American higher education.
 It pioneered the development of an alternative to the traditional college model.
 Instead of viewing college as a residential experience in which young adults mature intellectually and personally under the tutelage of faculty in a prescribed curriculum, Charter Oak State College developed an innovative distance learning program for adult learners that affords them the opportunity to apply towards a college degree the learning they acquired through life.
 Charter Oak's degree program model recognizes the characteristics of adult learners, honors the traditions of liberal education, and prepares students to apply knowledge in their daily lives.